puppetlabs/puppet-docs/source/puppet/5.4/puppet_strings.md

   ```
 * `@raise`Documents any exceptions that can be raised by the given component.
 For example: `# @raise PuppetError this error will be raised if x`
 * `@return`: Describes the return value (and type or types) of a method.
 You can list multiple return tags for a method if the method has distinct return cases.
 In this case, begin each case with "if".
 * `@see`: Adds "see also" references.
 Accepts URLs or other code objects with an optional description at the end.
-Note that the URL or object is automatically linked by YARD and does not need markup formatting.
+The URL or object is automatically linked by YARD and does not need markup formatting.
+Appears in the generated documentation as a "See Also" section.
+Use one tag per reference (website, related method, etc).
 * `@since`: Lists the version in which the object was first added.
+Strings does not verify that the specified version exists; authors are responsible for providing accurate information.
-* `@summary`: A short description of the documented item.
+* `@summary`: A description of the documented item.
+This summary should be 140 characters or fewer.

 ## Additional Resources